golota60/oxytail/README.md

 ## Installation

-`oxytail` consists of the main "base" package(`oxytail-base`), which loads the theme you want, and theme packages(currently only one).
+`oxytail` consists of the main "base" package(`oxytail-base`), which loads the theme you want, and theme packages(currently only `oxytail-theme-dark`.
+More coming soon!).

 Next, you need to choose your theme, and install it.
 Currently, `oxytail` comes with only one theme, `oxytail-theme-dark`, but if it doesn't suit your needs you can [write your own one](YOUR_OWN_THEME.md).
-It's still early days for this project, so a lot of components are missing.
+It's still early days for this project, so some widgets are missing.

 First, add floem(floem is not on crates.io just yet, so we need to add it as a git dependency) dependency to your `Cargo.toml`.

-Next, add `oxytail-base`(to load a theme) and `oxytail-theme-dark`(a theme) also as a git dependency, since we rely on `floem`, which is not published.
+Next, add `oxytail-base`(to load a theme) and `oxytail-theme-dark`(or any other theme) also as a git dependency, since we rely on `floem`, which is not published.

 ```toml